 The Toronto Wildlife Centre is an important resource

 As the days crept closer I started having nightmares about the ducklings and everything that could go wrong.
 She picked our roof and we wanted to make sure we held up our end of the bargain by doing everything we could.

-After days of rain we made our way up to the roof on this most amazing, bright and beautiful morning.
+After days of rain we went up to the roof to find a bright and beautiful morning.

 … and this is what happened: